intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/javascript/README.md

 }
 ```

-For information on how to configure the example for the optional Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS\* MQTT messaging server, go to:
+For information on how to configure the example for the optional Microsoft Azure\*, IBM Bluemix\*, or AWS MQTT messaging server, go to:

 [https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/](https://github.com/intel-iot-devkit/intel-iot-examples-mqtt/)

 ## Running the program using Intel® XDK IoT Edition

-When you're ready to run the example, make sure you saved all the files.
+When you're ready to run the example, make sure you have saved all the files.

 ![](./../../images/js/xdk-upload.png)